Why should I use CoinTracker?

 Cost basis is similar to net fiat invested, but with some key differences.
 Formally, cost basis is the total fair market value of your currently held crypto assets at the time you acquired them.
 This value is used to determine the capital gains tax when you sell your crypto assets.

 The differences between cost basis and net fiat invested occur when the value of your crypto holdings changes, but not due to a change in the amount of fiat used to acquire those holdings.
-For example, if someone gifts you a bitcoin, you take on the donor's cost basis at the time of the original purchase of that coin, however your net fiat invested is unchanged.
+For example, if someone gifts you bitcoin and it appreciates in value, then you take on the donor's cost basis at the time of the original purchase of that coin), however your net fiat invested is unchanged.
 Also if you trade a bitcoin for an ether, then your cost basis will adjust to incorporate the sale of the bitcoin and the purchase of an ether at fair market value, whereas your net fiat invested is still unchanged.
 Similarly if you get a forked asset (e.g. Bitcoin Cash from your Bitcoin holdings), then your cost basis will increase accordingly, however your net fiat investment is unchanged.

 On the other hand if you buy $1,000 worth of bitcoin, your cost basis and net fiat invested both increase by $1,000.
 The same applies in reverse if you sell $1,000 of bitcoin (both cost basis and net fiat invested decrease by $1,000).
 Transfers within a user’s wallet don’t affect net fiat invested nor cost basis.
 Note that while net fiat invested can be negative, cost basis is always a non-negative number.